Most people with beryllium disease have gradual development of coughing, difficulty breathing, fatigue, and night sweats.

 Beryllium is a metal that is used in small amounts in many industries.
-Beryllium exposure is a common but underrecognized cause of illness in people who mine and process beryllium and in many industries, including beryllium mining and extraction, alloy production, metal alloy machining, electronics, telecommunications, nuclear weapon manufacture, defense, aircraft, automotive, aerospace, and metal scrap, computer, and electronics recycling.
+Beryllium exposure is a common but underrecognized cause of illness in people who mine and process beryllium and in many industries, including beryllium alloy production, metal alloy machining, electronics, telecommunications, nuclear weapon manufacture, defense, aircraft, automotive, aerospace, and metal scrap, computer, and electronics recycling.
 Because small amounts of beryllium are toxic and are added to many copper, aluminum, nickel, and magnesium alloys, workers are often unaware of their exposure and its risks.
 In addition to workers in these industries, a few people living near beryllium refineries also have developed beryllium disease.

-Spontaneous remission of chronic beryllium disease, corticosteroids, such as oral prednisone, may be given.
+In chronic beryllium disease, corticosteroids, such as oral prednisone, may be given.
 Some people need to take corticosteroids for the rest of their lives.
-In some people with very severe chronic beryllium disease, lung transplantation can be lifesaving.
-Other supportive measures, such as supplemental O2 therapy, pulmonary rehabilitation, and drugs for treatment of right ventricular failure, are used as needed.
+In some people with very severe chronic beryllium disease, lung transplantation can be life saving.
+Other supportive measures, such as supplemental oxygen therapy, pulmonary rehabilitation, and drugs for treatment of right-sided heart failure, are used as needed.